daleighan/vanilla-js-router/README.md

 ### What is this project?

 It is a library for client-side routing that is independent of any other frameworks or libraries.
-It was created to be used for a single page application is designed to be flexible and lightweight.
-It provides the functionality of something like react-router without the bloat of using something like React.
+It was created to be used for a single page application and is designed to be flexible and lightweight.
+It provides the functionality of libraries like react-router for apps using vanilla JavaScript.
 It uses template literals or dom elements as components for each different view.
-Along with this repository there is also an example application [here](https://github.com/daleighan/vanilla-js-router-example-app) that may be useful in deciphering how to use this .
+Along with this repository there is also an example application [here](https://github.com/daleighan/vanilla-js-router-example-app) that may be useful in learning to use this .

 ### Installation

-Install with npm using
+Install with npm:
 `npm install @daleighan/vanilla-js-router`

 ## Usage

-#### To create a router:
+### Creating a router:

 ```js
 import VanillaJSRouter from 'vanilla-js-router';